yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/perf_explain.md

 ### BUFFERS

 Include information on buffer usage.
-Specifically, include the number of shared blocks hit, read, dirtied, and written, the number of local blocks hit, read, dirtied, and written, the number of temporary blocks read and written (default: `FALSE`).
+Specifically, include the number of shared blocks hit, read, dirtied, and written; the number of local blocks hit, read, dirtied, and written; and the number of temporary blocks read and written (default: `FALSE`).

 ### COSTS